ishant-rathore/EV-Mobility-Platform/docs/00-overview/README.md

 🔮 Future Vision

-The platform can evolve toward a broader mobility ecosystem supporting:
+The platform can evolve toward a broader EV mobility ecosystem supporting:

 Connected vehicles